Jarratts Buildings - The People

 Joseph’s public service required him to chair meetings, make speeches, understand finance and business, and make decisions on a wide range of issues.
 He did so successfully, which implies that he was intelligent, articulate, organised, confident in his own judgement, capable of forming a view and carrying an argument and not over-awed by people of a different social class, who, at times, would have formed the majority on the board he was serving on.
 He must also have had personal resilience because there would have been plenty of occasions when the opposite view prevailed.

 Although Joseph’s public service had given him access to a more privileged world, he seems to have remained loyal to his origins.
 In 1939 he was living in Worsborough Dale, within walking distance of Jarratts, and still close enough to his roots to know how poor people had to live.
-An unemployed brother was living locally as were some nieces and nephews, though his son appears to have moved several miles away, earning a loiving as a carpenter and undertaker.
+An unemployed brother was living locally as were some nieces and nephews, though his son appears to have moved several miles away, earning a living as a carpenter and undertaker.

 Joseph died in Worsborough in February 1947, aged 80, after a period of ill-health.
-Sarah survived him by four years. dying aged 86 in 1951.
+Sarah survived him by four years, dying aged 86 in 1951.

 For a man of his origins, Joseph Cauldwell’s life was unusual, but not unique.
 There were other working-class men of similar talent and mindset in Barnsley, and across the country, whose work in the early twentieth century started to undermine barriers of class and privilege.
 They were quiet but determined pioneers who, by getting involved, began to make the apparatus of government and social policy more responsive to the needs of workers in the first part of the twentieth century.
 The cumulative effect of their persistence, intelligence and respectability helped to establish that poor people and their representatives should not be passive recipients, or victims, of decisions taken by the more privileged but should have a voice of their own.